Albert Sidney Thomas: Ordained ministry

 Thomas was ordained deacon on July 22, 1900, and priest, March 3, 1901, by Bishop Ellison Capers in Trinity Church, Columbia, South Carolina.
 He then served as rector of St Matthew's Church in Darlington, South Carolina from 1900 until 1908.
 Between 1908 and 1921, he was rector of St David's Church in Cheraw, South Carolina while in 1918, he briefly served as rector of the Church of the Good Shepherd in Columbia, South Carolina.
 In 1921, he became rector of St Michael's Church in Charleston, South Carolina, where he remained until 1928.
 He also served as chairman of the department of missions and president of the standing committee of the Diocese of South Carolina.

 Bishop

 On September 18, Thomas was elected Bishop of South Carolina on the fifth ballot.
 He was consecrated on November 30, 1928, in St Michael's Church, where he had been rector since 1921.
-He was consecrated by Presiding Bishop John Gardner Murray.
+He was consecrated by Presiding Bishop John Gardner Murray as chief consecrator.
 He retired in 1944.